Aldion0731/feature-selection-breast-cancer-dataset/README.md

 **Wrapper-based Feature Selection**: Methods that evaluate subsets of features using a machine learning algorithm and selects the best subset based on performance.

 **Embedded Feature Selection**: Methods that use a machine learning algorithm's intrinsic feature selection.
-An example of this is L1 regression.
+An example of this is L1 regularization.

+___
 ### Usage

 To use this project,